 Vehicle drivers have always had distractions to deal with, but none have been as dangerous as texting and driving or other types of electronic messaging using a smartphone.
 Texting while driving distracts motorists in three different ways; manually, visually, and cognitively.
 The end result is that a driver?s focus is directed entirely on their phone, rather than on the road where it should be.

 Just to provide some perspective, the NHTSA points out that when a driver who is traveling at 55 mph takes their eyes off of the road for just five seconds to send, receive, or read a text, it is similar to driving the entire length of a football field blindfolded.

 So, what does all of this mean for motorcyclists?

 When you add the element of texting while driving to the equation, it puts motorcyclists in even greater danger.
+It makes facing a motorcycle crash more inevitable.
 This is why many experts believe that distracted driving is one of the major contributors to the spike in motorcycle accident fatalities in recent years.